 The IRS can go back three years to audit tax returns that it feels may have underreported taxes.
-If they suspect fraud, they can go back even further to uncover unpaid tax liabilities.
+If they suspect crypto tax evasion or fraud of any sort, they can go back even further to uncover unpaid tax liabilities.
 The agency may levy fines and penalties for the underpayment of these taxes, as well as assess backed interest on the amount owed, which can add up to significant sums of money.

-Many taxpayers believe that the decentralized and pseudo anonymous nature of the blockchain makes it impossible to identify delinquent taxes—but that’s not the case.
-For example, the IRS forced Coinbase to turn over records in the past and targeted many of those users with “education letters” while improving its expertise in blockchain analysis.
+Many taxpayers believe that the decentralized and pseudo-anonymous nature of the blockchain makes it impossible to identify delinquent taxes—but that’s not the case.
+For example, the crypto IRS tax forced Coinbase to turn over records in the past and targeted many of those users with “education letters” while improving its expertise in blockchain analysis.

 Most tax professionals recommend coming clean as soon as possible with any tax liabilities.
 By filing an amended return, you may be able to avoid paying fines and penalties if it was an honest mistake.
 Taxpayers can also negotiate discounted lump sum payments or installment plans to help pay large amounts of unpaid taxes over time.